top of page

 at large scale for the first time:

-using microorganisms from the ocean to make PHB from
+using microorganisms from nature to make PHB from

 air and methane-based greenhouse gas dissolved in saltwater.